 Hurting your family, friends, and people you may never meet by doing your part in funding organized criminal organizations is not driven by innocence.
-The purchase of illegal drugs and the victims of crimes associated by the manufacturing, distribution, sale and use of these substances are staggering.
+The purchase of illegal drugs and the victims of crimes associated with the manufacturing, distribution, sale and use of these substances are staggering.

 Tinkering On the Border of Tragedy